 What are the origins of Pentecostalism?
-Historians date the origin of the modern-day Pentecostal movement to the Azusa Street Revival in Los Angeles, California, which started in 1906.
+Historians date the start of the modern-day Pentecostal movement to the Azusa Street Revival in Los Angeles, California, which started in 1906.

 What do orthodox Pentecostals believe?
 Orthodox Pentecostals affirm the same core tenets of Christianity as other followers of Christ do, such as the Trinity, original sin, the inspiration of Scripture, and the death and resurrection of Jesus Christ.
 (Also see Do Pentecostals Believe Jesus Is God?)

 What about the baptism of the Holy Spirit and speaking in tongues?
-In relation to secondary theological matters, Pentecostals believe that baptism of the Holy Spirit occurs after conversion (most non-Pentecostal Christians believe it occurs at the time of conversion) and that speaking in tongues is the evidence for it.
+Concerning secondary theological matters, Pentecostals believe that baptism of the Holy Spirit occurs after conversion (most non-Pentecostal Christians believe it happens at the time of conversion) and that speaking in tongues is the evidence for it.

 Do Pentecostals believe in miraculous gifts?
-Pentecostals also believe in the so-called “miraculous” gifts, like healing, which many non-Pentecostal Christians believe were only for the establishment of the church in the first century.
+Pentecostals also believe in the so-called “miraculous” gifts, like healing, which many non-Pentecostal Christians believe were only for establishing the church in the first century.

 Do orthodox Pentecostals have fellowship with other Christians?
 Yes.
-Despite their differences, orthodox Pentecostals have unifying relationships with Christians in all historic denominations like Methodists, Baptists, Lutherans, Presbyterians, Anglicans and Episcopalians, and even non-denominational churches.
-All parties recognize that what unites them doctrinally is greater than what divides them.
+Despite their differences, orthodox Pentecostals have unifying relationships with Christians in all historic denominations like Methodists, Baptists, Lutherans, Presbyterians, Anglicans, Episcopalians, and even non-denominational churches.
+All parties recognize that what unites them doctrinally is more significant than what divides them.

-Certain organizations with the word “Pentecostal” in their name reject the doctrine of the Trinity.
-These organizations, and the people that belong to them, don’t believe that the doctrine is taught in the Bible.
+Specific organizations with the word “Pentecostal” in their name reject the doctrine of the Trinity.
+These organizations, and the people that belong to them, don’t believe the Bible teaches the doctrine.

 Are Pentecostals that reject the Trinity Christians?
 Orthodox Pentecostal denominations and churches contend that non-Trinitarian Pentecostals aren’t Christians.
-Rejecting the Trinity is heretical in their view.
+Therefore, rejecting the Trinity is heretical in their view.

-It doesn’t matter if non-Trinitarians use the word “Pentecostal” or agree with them on issues like baptism in the Holy Spirit and speaking in tongues.
-Rejecting the nature of God as it’s revealed in the Bible is a fellowship-breaking offense.
+It doesn’t matter if non-Trinitarians use “Pentecostal” or agree with them on issues like baptism in the Holy Spirit and speaking in tongues.
+Rejecting the nature of God as the Bible reveals it is a fellowship-breaking offense.
 (Also see Are Pentecostals Allowed to Dance?)